Mindi K. Counts, MA, LAc

 East-West Folk Herbalist

 Mindi K. Counts, MA, LAc., is a wilderness and rites of passage guide, Five-Element acupuncturist, somatic practitioner, and East-West folk herbalist.
-Founder of the Inner Ocean Center for Healing, Mindi is a keynote speaker, retreat leader and teacher.
-She is the author of Everyday Chinese Medicine, Tending Your Roots, and a contributing author to the Trauma Toolkit and Singing Our Heart’s Song.
+Founder of the Inner Ocean Center for Healing, Mindi is a keynote speaker, retreat leader, and teacher.
+She is the author of Everyday Chinese Medicine: Healing Remedies for Immunity, Vitality, and Optimal Health, Tending Your Roots: An Earth-Centered Approach to Healing Personal, Ancestral, and Collective Trauma, and a contributing author to the Trauma Toolkit and Singing Our Heart’s Song.

-Mindi specializes in helping women heal from the myriad of ways trauma reveals and repeats itself through the family lineage: issues with nervous system regulation, development of intuition, belonging, anxiety, depression, imposter syndrome, perfectionism, fragmentation, outsider syndrome, painful introversion, and grief.
-She also holds space for and supports women all along the mothering journey from miscarriage, fertility challenges, through pregnancy, postpartum concerns, to the laboring and birthing mother.
+Mindi specializes in helping women heal from the myriad of ways trauma reveals and repeats itself through the family lineage: issues with nervous system regulation, development of intuition, belonging, anxiety, depression, imposter syndrome, perfectionism, fragmentation, painful introversion, and grief.
+She also holds space for and supports women all along the mothering journey from miscarriage and fertility challenges, through pregnancy, and postpartum concerns, to the laboring and birthing mother.

 She is the founder of the international nonprofit Inner Ocean Empowerment Project, providing holistic healthcare and education to women and children through volunteer service missions to underserved populations around the world and in the U.S. She was featured in Dr. Oz’s The Good Life magazine for her work in Indian slum communities, Burmese refugee birth clinics and earthquake-ravaged areas of Nepal.

-To learn more about Mindi and ways of working directly with her, visit: www.mindikcounts.com
+To see her professional resume, click here or to learn more about Mindi and ways of working directly with her, visit: www.mindikcounts.com

 SPECIALTIES

-Women’s health, nervous system regulation/repatterning, intuition, belonging, trauma, anxiety, depression, imposter syndrome, perfectionism, fragmentation, outsider syndrome, highly sensitive people, empaths, grief, miscarriage, fertility challenges, pregnancy, postpartum concerns, labor, and birth
+Women’s health, fertility challenges, pregnancy, postpartum concerns, labor, birth, miscarriage, nervous system regulation/repatterning, intuition, belonging, trauma, anxiety, depression, imposter syndrome, perfectionism, fragmentation, grief, as well as Highly Sensitive Person and empath support.

 EMAIL